rhyslwells/Data-Archive/content/categories/data-analysis/Data Reduction.md

 [[Dimensionality Reduction]]

-[[Sampling]]: Use subsets of data for training to speed up the process and address issues like imbalanced data representation.
+[[Resampling]]: Use subsets of data for training to speed up the process and address issues like imbalanced data representation.

 Remove features with zero or low [[Variance]] and redundant features to improve model performance.